 The Supervisor charges an annual fee in respect of its services performed for each fund.
-Under the trust deed, the maximum level of this fee is 0.50% per annum of the gross fund value of each fund.
+Under the Trust Deed, the maximum level of this fee is 0.50% per annum of the gross fund value of each fund.

-Currently, we pay the annual fee to the Supervisor from our management fee.
-If we do not pay the annual fee, the Supervisor may charge that fee to the relevant fund.
+Currently, we pay this annual fee to the Supervisor from our management fee.